Investing in Index Funds

 For example, think of the S&P 500; an index fund based on this stock market grouping would automatically buy shares in every one of the companies in the index.
 How many of each would depend on how much the fund is investing.

-Advocates of index funds say that their funds usually do better than the alternatives because of lower costs.
+Advocates of index funds say their funds usually do better than the alternatives because of lower costs.
 An index fund is involved in what’s known as passive investing, rather than active investing.
 In other words, a fund manager is not actively picking stocks, instead, a computer simply picks an equal number of stocks or bonds for every name in the index.

 In any case, folks at the Motley Fool have transcribed a podcast called Everything You Need to Know About Index Funds, and it does have a lot of information (but I’ll let you decide if it’s everything you need to know).
 Here’s the lead-in: